 Flowing from its headwaters in Yosemite National Park, Cherry Creek is Class V like you have never experienced it before.
 These trips offer the ultimate whitewater challenge and include some of the West’s most exciting rapids.
-Sierra Mac pioneered commercial trips on this exciting stretch of river, we, at Sierra Mac, are excited to share these thrilling adventures with you.
-It is important to realize that these trips are intense and demanding passenger participation experiences, particularly on the paddle boats, and that a successful Class V run depends on the coordinated efforts of your guide, you and your boat team.
+Sierra Mac pioneered commercial trips on this thrilling stretch of river in the 1980’s and we are excited to share these adventures with our guests.
+It is important to realize that Cherry Creek rafting trips are intense and demanding passenger participation experiences, particularly on the paddle boats, and that a successful Class V run depends on the coordinated efforts of your guide, you and your raft team.
 Have a look at our Cherry Creek Videos and read over our Class V safety techniques and fitness guidelines to get an idea of what to expect.
 All guests are required to participate in a training seminar and Class V paddler’s test held at the beginning of each trip.

 Driving time from the Bay Area is about 3 ½ hours; from Manteca, about 1 ½ hours; from Los Angeles, about 7 hours.
-If you are driving from Yosemite we are located 25 minutes from the Park’s northwest entrance gate (Big Oak Flat), about 25 minutes.
+If you are driving from Yosemite we are located 25 minutes from the Park’s northwest entrance gate (Big Oak Flat), allow 50 minutes from Yosemite Valley.
 We can also arrange local pickups at the Pine Mountain Lake Airport for travelers arriving by private plane.

-Some internet mapping systems (MapQuest, GPS) incorrectly locate our meeting place and often direct travelers to take much longer and circuitous routes.
+Some internet mapping systems incorrectly locate our meeting place and often direct travelers to take much longer and circuitous routes.
 Reconfirm driving directions with a standard map from AAA or other source.
 Here is our map location on Google Maps.

 Each trip begins with an energy breakfast, followed by wet suit, helmet and floatation vest fitting and an extensive two-hour white water seminar which includes training in swiftwater swimming, navigation and safety techniques.
 If, in our opinion, you are not ready for this rigorous experience following the training seminar, you will be asked to return to the shuttle van.
 (In this case you will receive a 50% refund.)